 - 1. Like Māori and Pacific ākonga, disabled ākonga have a strong voice and active partnership on the Te Pūkenga Council, Learner Advisory Committee, the Strategic DAP Steering Group and Subsidiary DAP reference groups and student councils. - 2.
-Disabled akonga with different impairments have strong input in the design of buildings, course content, teaching practices, information and communication processes and learning support.
+Disabled ākonga with different impairments have strong input in the design of buildings, course content, teaching practices, information and communication processes and learning support.

-What are t he tasks required to achieve these outcomes?
-Target Date: Proposed Lead Delivery Team Advisor 2.
-Develo nine how to develop a strong partnership with disabled ākonga on the Te Pūkenga Council, Learner by Committee, Strategic DAP SG, Subsidiary DAP reference groups and student councils. p regular engagement processes with disabled ākonga across the Te Pūkenga network to identify solve barriers they face on an ongoing basis, in line with Whiria Ngā Rau.
-2022/23 Lead Team Learner and Whanau Engagement.
-Support Team: enga subsidiaries have and partner with representative disabled learner groups, ideally linked to the al Disabled Students Association (NDSA).
-Learner Wellbeing and Services.
-Te Pūke nine what support and mentoring is required to develop a strong disabled ākonga voice across the enga Network.
-2023/24 To be confirmed feedback from ākonga with different impairments to ensure the actions related to other objectives Strategic DAP are improving the support they receive.
+- 1. Determine how to develop a strong partnership with disabled ākonga on the Te Pūkenga Council, Learner Advisory Committee, Strategic DAP SG, Subsidiary DAP reference groups and student councils.
+Target date: 2022/23 - 2.
+Develop regular engagement processes with disabled ākonga across the Te Pūkenga network to identify and resolve barriers they face on an ongoing basis, in line with Whiria Ngā Rau. - 3.
+Te Pūkenga subsidiaries have and partner with representative disabled learner groups, ideally linked to the National Disabled Students Association (NDSA). - 4.
+Determine what support and mentoring is required to develop a strong disabled akonga voice across the Te Pukenga Network. - 5.
+Obtain feedback from ākonga with different impairments to ensure the actions related to other objectives in this Strategic DAP are improving the support they receive.
+Target date: 2023/24